-The white grape comes from Italy, Synonyms are Rossese and Rossese Bianco.
-According to done in 2013 DNA analysis she must not with the variety Rossese Bianco from Piedmont or others Rossese varieties (see there) are confused.
-The name of the medium-ripening vine probably derives from the intensively pink-colored berries when fully ripe.
+The white grape variety comes from Italy, Synonyms are Rossese and Rossese Bianco.
+According to in 2013 DNA analysis it may not be with the variety Rossese Bianco from Piedmont or others Rossese varieties (see there) can be confused.
+The name of the medium-ripening vine is probably derived from the intensely pink berries when fully ripe.
 It was first discovered by the naturalist Giuseppe Acerbi (1773-1846) in 1825 as one of the most important varieties in the Ligurian area Cinque Terre mentioned.

-It was once widespread along the Ligurian coast but almost extinct at the end of the 20th century.
+It was once widespread along the Ligurian coast, but was almost extinct at the end of the 20th century.
 At the beginning of the 21st century, it was reactivated by a producer in the municipality of Baccano di Arcola (La Spezia).
 It is now again in small quantities mainly in the province of Imperia in the west of Liguria grown.
-In 2010, however, under Ruzzese no stocks were reported (Statistics Kym Anderson ).
+In 2010, however, no stocks were shown under Ruzzese (Statistics Kym Anderson ).

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012